Establishing a cash reserve: How much should you have?

 • Securities-based lines of credit allow you to borrow against the value of your nonqualified investment portfolio.
 It can provide a flexible lending solution to cover unplanned expenses.

-Your Ameriprise financial advisor will help you build a cash reserve to prepare for unexpected expenses while keeping you on track for your financial goals.
+Your Ameriprise financial advisor can help you build your cash reserve to prepare for unexpected expenses while keeping you on track for your financial goals.

 Given my income, lifestyle and job situation, how many months of expenses should my cash reserve cover?
 How should I structure my cash reserve to help it keep up with inflation and make it easily accessible?
 Where should I allocate my excess savings now that my cash reserve is sufficient?